Thomas Bennett Community College: History

 In 1974, local schools were reorganised in the area, and Thomas Bennett School became an Upper school for students aged 12 to 18, with former first year students remaining for an additional year in primary middle schools.
 This situation was then reversed in 2004, when reorganisation again returned the school to a full 11–18 secondary.
+Thomas Bennett became a community school in 1979.
+The student roll was 1,323 in 1984.
 The school converted to academy status in September 2012.

 Campus

 The masterplan for Crawley New Town set aside the campus for the split-site school in the south-west corner of the neighbourhood of Tilgate between the A23 and Tilgate Forest.
 The campus contained both the Thomas Bennett school and the local primary school – Desmond Anderson School.
+In 1965, Thomas bennet was the largest comprehensive school in Great Britain.

 The original school comprised first two and then three main buildings at opposite ends of the campus.
 The adjoining Ashdown and Southgate buildings provided facilities, with a further building – known as the Canterbury building – approximately 1/4-mile to the south-east.
 Uses of the buildings varied.
 In the 1960s and 1970s, the Canterbury building was used for 'lower school' pupils in the first two years of school, with 'upper school' pupils in fourth and fifth forms moving to the Southgate building, and sixth formers based in the Ashdown building.
 By the 1990s, pupils in the main part of the school were split equally between Canterbury and Southgate buildings, depending on their house.

 Both Thomas Bennett and Desmond Anderson schools were re-built, opening in entirely new buildings in 2005.
 The campus is now shared with the town's main leisure facilities: K2 Leisure Centre.
 The current building, designed by Nicholas Hare Architects, houses all pupils from all year groups in a building built under a Private Finance Initiative scheme which replaced several schools in the town in the period 2004–2005.
 A Commission for Architecture and the Built Environment audit reported that the building was well-designed.

 Students

 The school is entirely comprehensive, providing education for approximately 1200 pupils aged between 11 and 19 of all abilities.
 The school was formerly much larger with around 2000 pupils, but has reduced in recent years.

-The school is organised into four houses, named after the original house masters/mistresses when the school opened in the 1950s, each of which was allocated a colour: